Infrastructure Management

 Prometheus ──────────────► Grafana

 PostgreSQL and Redis have no dependencies and start independently.
 Milvus requires etcd and MinIO to be healthy first.
 NebulaGraph services must start in order: metad, then storaged, then graphd.
-The observability stack flows into Grafana.
+All observability data flows into Grafana.

 make infra